Fellowships & Grants Archive

 The University of British Columbia, Canada

-Peace MEDIE (Ghana) – IFUW Recognition Award of 1,000 Swiss francs
+Peace MEDIE (Ghana) – GWI Recognition Award of 1,000 Swiss francs

 International Development Policy, Foreign and Security Policy, African Studies – Theorising policy implementation: enforcing anti-gender-based violence laws in post-conflict Liberia.